 So what makes the Vantage Vue so accurate?
 Davis protects the thermometer/humidity sensor in the outdoor sensor suite with louvered radiation shielding, which is the recommended way to shelter your sensor in direct sunlight.
 In our experience, this seemed to work quite well, with only minor issues during the mid-summer with heat building.

 The rain gauge has performed exceptionally well.
 However, there is no option for a heated gauge like you get with the Vantage Pro2.
-You’ll need a traditional rain gauge during winter weather to have accurate precipitation records.
-You’ll also want to clear the rain collector area frequently, especially in the Fall months to keep your rainfall data accurate.
+You’ll need a traditional rain gauge during winter to have accurate precipitation records.
+To keep your rainfall data accurate, you’ll also want to clear the rain collector area frequently, especially in the Fall months.

-The traditional cup and vane anemometer are also generally accurate, but you will need to make some compromises because it’s an all-in-one sensor suite.
-The temperature and humidity sensors should be placed at “eye level (5-6 feet), while the wind vane and gauge should be at the height of 33 feet!
+The traditional cup and vane anemometer are also generally accurate, but you will need to compromise because it’s an all-in-one sensor suite.
+The temperature and humidity sensors should be placed at “eye level (5-6 feet), while the wind vane and gauge should be at 33 feet!
 We’ve split the difference in our installation, with the sensor suite about 12 feet above the ground.

-As an aside, the Vantage Pro2 doesn’t have this issue as the cup-and-vane anemometer is a separate unit.
-That’s why we recommend the Vantage Pro2 instead for the most serious weather watchers.
+The Vantage Pro2 doesn’t have this issue as the cup-and-vane anemometer is a separate unit.
+We recommend the Vantage Pro2 instead for the most serious weather watchers.

 The Vantage Vue Isn’t Upgradable

 As we said previously, most optional sensors aren’t compatible with the Vantage Vue as these sensors require the Vantage Pro2 sensor suite to work.
-However, we do have Davis’ new AirLink air quality sensor installed with our Vantage Vue, but that’s only because the AirLink has built-in radio chips to communicate with the WeatherLink Live directly.
+However, we have Davis’ new AirLink air quality sensor installed with our Vantage Vue, but that’s only because the AirLink has built-in radio chips to directly communicate with the WeatherLink Live.

 A Dated Display, But

 We won’t sugar coat it — the Vantage Vue console is pretty dated.
 But it sure is chock full of information, with indoor and outdoor temperature and humidity, rainfall, wind speed and wind direction, moon phase, barometric pressure and barometric pressure trend, and a graph to view that and other trends all on the front screen.
-There even is a text area on the bottom right that changes automatically to highlight information, such as a text version of its weather forecast (also displayed!) or important weather measurements.
+A text area on the bottom right changes automatically to highlight information, such as a text version of its weather forecast (also displayed!) or important weather measurements.

 We hear rumors that the company is working on a new console, but with WeatherLink Live out, we believe Davis is moving towards console-less stations, much like the WeatherFlow Tempest.
 But for now, you’ll have to deal with your real-time data on a console that looks like it’s out of the 1990s.